-There was an underspend on uniformed salaries of (£90k) when taking into account the government grant of (£1.725m) for pension contributions increase.
-This underspend includes an underspend of (£328k) as a result of the difference between budgeted and actual firefighter pay award from 1st July 2019, this has been offset by an increase in establishment as a result of a successful recruitment programme.
-There is a further underspend relating to non-operational salaries of (£226k) due to vacancies particularly within the ICT team which is offset by a charge of £151k relating to the shared service staffing costs from Cambridgeshire Fire and Rescue Service.
+There was an underspend on uniformed salaries of (£869k) when taking into account the government pension grant of (£1.725m) and the offsetting of spend against the Covid 19 grant received of (£316k) .This includes an underspend of (£510k) as a result of the difference between budgeted and actual firefighter pay award from 1st July 2020.
+There is a further underspend relating to non-operational salaries of (£182k) due to vacancies including in Equality and Diversity, Workshops and support services administration.
+These are offset by a charge of £41k relating to the shared service staffing costs from Cambridgeshire Fire and Rescue Service.